Kitchener Barracks: Closure and redevelopment

-In 2014, the Ministry of Defence closed Kitchener Barracks, and the site was sold to a property developer.
+In 2014, the Ministry of Defence closed Kitchener Barracks, and the site was sold to J G Chatham Ltd (a subsidiary of modular developer TopHat).
 The redevelopment plans for the site included preserving some of the historic buildings, including the 1930s barrack block and the 18th-century surviving structure.
 The development was granted planning permission in 2015, with the aim of converting the site into 295 homes.

 While the new residential development is taking place, several of the historic features of the barracks are being retained.
 The development continues to be known as Kitchener Barracks in recognition of its military history.
 The redevelopment is designed to integrate the historic architecture with modern living spaces, ensuring that the legacy of the barracks is preserved for future generations while providing much-needed housing for the Chatham area.